snapauthapp/sdk-php/README.md

 > [!TIP]
 > Secret keys are specific to an environment and domain.
 > We HIGHLY RECOMMEND using environment variables or another external storage mechanism.
-> Avoid committing them to version control.
+> Avoid committing them to version control, as this can more easily lead to compromise.

 ## Usage

 ### Registration

-Once you obtain a registration token from your frontend, use the Client to complete the process and attach it to the user:
+Once you obtain a registration token from your frontend, use the `Client` to complete the process and attach it to the user:

 ```php
 $token = 'value_from_frontend'; // $_POST['snapauth_token'] or similar